brajeshwar/brajeshwar.github.io/_posts/2008/2008-07-23-effective-keyboard-usage-in-linux.md

----
-layout: post
-title: Effective keyboard usage in Linux
+# Effective keyboard usage in Linux
----

 The Linux pro user community often gives a stress on doing things via the command line interface, often known as CLI.
 It is not just a trend but a productivity hack for people who live on Linux, all day long.
 Getting things done using the CLI is much more convenient, once you get used to it.